-- Large volumes of medicines should not be stored. - Staff will only store, supervise and administer medicine that has been prescribed for an individual child. - Medicines will be stored strictly in accordance with product instructions (paying particular note to temperature) and in the original container in which dispensed.

-- Staff should ensure that the supplied container is clearly labelled with the name of the child, the name and dose of the medicine and the frequency of administration.
+- Large volumes of medicines should not be stored. - Staff will only store, supervise and administer medicine that has been prescribed for an individual child. - Medicines will be stored strictly in accordance with product instructions (paying particular note to temperature) and in the original container in which dispensed. - Staff should ensure that the supplied container is clearly labelled with the name of the child, the name and dose of the medicine and the frequency of administration.
 This should be easy if medicines are only accepted in the original container as dispensed by a pharmacist in accordance with the prescriber's instructions. - Where a child needs two or more prescribed medicines, each should be in a separate container.
-Non-healthcare staff should never transfer medicines from their original containers. - All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and should not be locked away. - Other non-emergency medicines are kept in a labeled box with the medicine records folder in the school office.
-Those medicines which need to be refrigerated are kept in an airtight container, which is clearly labeled, in the first aid room refrigerator. - Any medicine to be administered by staff must be given to the school office at the start of the day and taken to the medicine cabinet or refrigerator in the first aid room (in the case of medicines which need to be refrigerated).
-Children are not usually permitted to carry medicine themselves.
-Pupils will only be allowed to do so should medical experts, parents and the school be in agreement about the necessity for this to happen. - There may be other specific cases where medication is needed throughout the school day and it is more practicable for the child to carry the medicine with them.
-If this is the case, the headteacher's permission must be sought, and the correct section on Form A must be completed by the parent.
+Non-healthcare staff should never transfer medicines from their original containers. - All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and should not be locked away. - Other non-emergency medicines are kept in a labelled box with the medicine records folder in the school office.
+Those medicines which need to be refrigerated are kept in an airtight container, which is clearly labelled, in the medical room refrigerator.